OpenRL-Lab/OpenPlugin/plugins/ikun_plugin/README.md

 3. Select "Plugin store"
 4. Select "Develop your own plugin"
 5. Enter in `localhost:5003` since this is the URL the server is running on locally, then select "Find manifest file".

-The plugin should now be installed and enabled!
-You can start with a question like "What is on my todo list" and then try adding something to it as well!

-## Setup remotely

-### Cloudflare workers

-### Code Sandbox

-### Replit

-## Getting help

-If you run into issues or have questions building a plugin, please join our [Developer community forum](https://community.openai.com/c/chat-plugins/20).